Personal

 -

-I began experimenting with painted QR codes in 2011—years before QR codes were common—to explore how far they could be stretched as both visual objects and interactive triggers.
-What started as a curiosity-driven art experiment became Depiction, a pair of neighborhood-scale photo installations, and eventually grew into STEAM-focused sound installations and a month-long museum residency.
+I began experimenting with painted QR codes in 2011—years before they were common—to explore how far they could be stretched as visual objects and as interactive triggers.
+What started as a curiosity-driven art experiment became Depiction, a pair of neighborhood-scale interactive installations, then grew into STEAM-focused art and sound installations and an artist residency.

 -